 This documentation is organized under the following headings:

-in non-conversational and conversational mode; describes the database
+non-conversational and conversational mode; describes the database transactions

-transactions on the client and server side and contains a list of important key
+on the client and server side and contains a list of important key terms used

 |Prerequisites and Preparatory Information||Provides an overview of the general prerequisites and, a short description of the facilities that are available in Natural for implementing a Natural RPC (Remote Procedure Call) environment, and information on the specific mapping of Software AG IDL data types, groups, arrays and structures to the Natural programming language.|

 |Restrictions and Limitations||Informs you about some restrictions and limitations that you should observe when using the Natural RPC.|

 |Setting up a Natural RPC Environment||Describes the fundamental steps you must perform for all client and server Naturals to set up a Natural RPC environment.|

 |Starting a Natural RPC Server||How to start a Natural RPC server on the different platforms.|

 |Terminating a Natural RPC Server||Describes the various methods of terminating a Natural RPC server, for example by terminating the EntireX Broker service supporting the RPC connection.|

 |Operating a Natural RPC Environment||How to operate a Natural RPC environment.|

 |Using a Conversational RPC||How to use the Natural RPC in conversational mode: